-And speaking of building an email list, email marketing is one of the best ways for financial advisors to leverage technology because it takes the same amount of time to reach 1,000 people via email as it does to reach 100.
+Speaking of building an email list, email marketing is one of the best ways for financial advisors to leverage technology, because it takes the same time to reach 1,000 people via email as it does to reach 100.

-In addition, you can set up an autoresponder sequence to automatically follow up with prospects with no direct involvement on your part.
-All you have to do is write the emails, put them into your sequence, and let the machine do the hard work for you.
+You can also set up an autoresponder sequence to follow up with prospects with no direct involvement on your part — all you have to do is write the emails, put them into your sequence and let the machine do the hard work for you.

-I even take my own advice: when people sign up for my email list, they’re put into an autoresponder sequence where they’re introduced to some of the most effective ways to get more clients.
-I want everyone to go through this sequence because it’s important for them to know certain things before being exposed to my regular “broadcast” emails.
+I even take my own advice: When people subscribe to my email list, they’re added to an autoresponder sequence that introduces them to some of the most effective ways to get more clients.
+I want everyone to go through this sequence, because it’s important for them to know certain things before being exposed to my regular broadcast emails.

-(By the way, if you’re interested in seeing my unique, three-step process for converting cold prospects into booked appointments for financial advisors, watch the webinar here: 3 Counterintuitive Ways Financial Advisors Can Get More Clients With Email Marketing)
+💡 By the way, if you’re interested in seeing my unique, three-step process for converting cold prospects into booked appointments for financial advisors, register for the webinar here.

-Another piece of technology every financial advisor should use - particularly when building a lifestyle business - is a CRM (customer relationship management software).
+Another piece of technology every financial advisor should use — particularly when building a lifestyle business — is customer relationship management software (CRM).

 If used effectively, a CRM can be your second brain.
-It’ll help you store all the valuable information about your prospective clients and clients, including birthdays, important reminders, follow-up notes, and more.
+It’ll help you store all the valuable information about your prospects and clients, including birthdays, important reminders, follow-up notes and more.

 3. Be More Selective With Your Clients